tigoe/NodeExamples/readme.md

   * [fileUploader](ExpressIntro/fileUploader.js) - shows how to use multer.js to make a web page that can upload files to your server. routes
   * [subroutes](ExpressIntro/subroutes.js) - shows how to handle different RESTful subroutes
-* [glitch-examples](glitch-examples/) - these are examples for express.js, mqtt.js, websockets using ws.js, and  node-fetch.js  that I've posted on [glitch.com](https://glitch.com/@tigoe).
-Some of these duplicate the express intro examples above.
 * [HTTPS server](HttpsServer) - shows how to use express to respond to HTTPS requests.
+* [node-fetch-client] - a server using node-fetch to access the RESTful API on another site.
 * [SerialIntro](SerialIntro) - a few examples showing how to use Serialport.js
 * [NodeWithNginx](NodeWithNginx/proxy-server.js) - a minimal proxy server to combine with nginx.